mscarey/AuthoritySpoke/docs/guides/introduction.rst

 And that’s why AuthoritySpoke finds a contradiction between these two :class:`~authorityspoke.rules.Rule`\s.
-The *Oracle* opinion says that courts can sometimes accept the result ``the Fact that <the Java API>
+The *Oracle* opinion says that courts can sometimes accept the result ``the fact that <the Java API>
 was copyrightable`` despite
 the :class:`~authorityspoke.facts.Fact` ``<the Java API> was a method of operation``.
 The *Lotus* :class:`~authorityspoke.opinions.Opinion`